 - a course run by a private training provider

-You could do a college course, which would teach you some of the skills and knowledge you need in this job.
-Relevant courses include:
+A course in health and social care would teach you some of the skills and knowledge you need in this job.

 You'll usually need:

-You could apply directly to become a care home advocate.
+You could apply directly to become an advocacy worker.
 Employers are likely to place more importance on your skills than on your qualifications.

 Experience in care work, social work or counselling could give you an advantage.

-You may also find it useful if you've had experience as a user of advocacy or care services.
+It may be useful if you have experience of using advocacy or care services.

-Some private training providers offer nationally recognised qualifications that include units on advocacy.
+Some private training providers offer nationally recognised qualifications in advocacy, like: